CurveDocs/curve-docs/docs/crvUSD/oracle.md

 $\text{TVL_MA_TIME} =$ `TVL_MA_TIME`

 !!!info
-    alpha values can range between 1 and 0, depening on the time passed since calling:
+    alpha values can range between 1 and 0, depending on the time passed since calling:
     $\alpha = 1.0$ when $\delta t = 0$
     $\alpha = 0.0$ when $\delta t = \infty$